gangelop/lathan.github.io/cv.md

 At Red Hat I worked as part of the customer support team for Red Hat Enterprise Linux.
 I initially specialized in filesystem and storage and later in kernel related issues.
 My main responsibilities were:
-* Solving technical issues for customers running RHEL such as kernel panics, out of memory events, performance issues, filesystem corruptions, lvm corruptions, storage (NAS, SAN) disconnections.
+* Solving technical issues for customers running RHEL such as kernel panics, out of memory events, performance issues, filesystem corruptions, lvm corruptions, storage disconnections (NAS, SAN).
 * Working in a high pressure environment with response times defined in a Service-Level Agreement.
 * Communicating with customers over e-mail and phone.
 * Contributing to Red Hat's Knowledge-Centered Service (KCS) knowledgebase.